Regulation Update 2020/21

 From 31 December 2020, all EU flag and non-EU flag ships calling at EU ports and anchorages are required to have a certified inventory of IHM on board.
 Thus, if they do not have this license, they must provide evidence of all actions taken to undertake the IHM work.
 On 20 October 2020 the EC has issued guidelines.
 It urges the EU port State authorities to recognize the challenges faced by the sea freight industry.

-Regulations coming into force in January 2021
+Regulation Update coming into force in January 2021

 Maritime Cyber Risk Management in SMS

 IMO encourages the Flag States to ensure that cyber risks are addressed.
 Recently, the number of cyber attacks on large shipping companies has increased.
-Hence cyber vulnerability is an emerging threat to the sea freight.
+Hence cyber Regulation Update vulnerability is an emerging threat to the sea freight.
 That’s why we encourage members to understand the risks.
 Also they should assess their risk exposure.
 And should a cyber incident occur, know how to respond and recover.